arafet/Text-annaotation-using-rule-based-methods-and-Transformers/README.md

 1. **Sbei, A., ElBedoui, K., & Barhoumi, W. (2024, April).** Synergistic Text Annotation Based on Rule-Based Expressions and DistilBERT.
 In *Asian Conference on Intelligent Information and Database Systems* (pp. 408-422).
 Singapore: Springer Nature Singapore.

-2. **Sbei, A., ElBedoui, K., & Barhoumi, W.** Assessing the Efficiency of Transformer Models with Varying Sizes for Text Classification: A Study of Rule-Based Annotation with DistilBERT and Other Transformers.
-(Under Review).
+2. **Sbei, A., ElBedoui, K., & Barhoumi, W. (2024)**.
+Assessing the Efficiency of Transformer Models with Varying Sizes for Text Classification: A Study of Rule-Based Annotation with DistilBERT and Other Transformers.
+Vietnam Journal of Computer Science.